 Pick-Your-Day Ticket — The discount offers the best value with savings up to $21 from walk-up gate pricing — click here.
 Make sure your plans are firm because there are no refunds or exchanges.

-Online Ticket Specials — Buy Family 4-Fun Pack online for $139.96 (with convenience fee and taxes, the final cost is $149.56) and get 4 admission tickets and 4 lunch vouchers.
+Online Ticket Specials — Buy Family 4-Fun Pack online for $149.96 (with convenience fee and taxes, the final cost is $159.56) and get 4 admission tickets and 4 lunch vouchers.
 Tickets and vouchers must all be used on the same day.
 Lunch vouchers are valid for your choice of a hamburger, cheeseburger or hot dog with fries or chips and a drink or a personal slice of pizza and drink.
 More ticket specials may be announced, so check back often.
+Prices may change.

 Mid-Day Admission — If you don’t plan on spending a full day at the water park, your best bet is to get a mid-day admission ticket online for $24.99.
 The discounted ticket is only valid after 1:45 p.m.
 That gives you a little more than 4 hours to make a big splash!